 - 1 cup milk

-- In your saucepan, off the heat, mix together the cornstarch and the cocoa powder.
+- In your saucepan, off the heat, mix together the cornstarch, cocoa powder, sugar, and salt.

 - Stir in just a couple of tablespoons of the milk and mix until the mixture forms a thick paste and there are no clumps.

-- Turn on the heat to medium and stir in the sugar, salt, and chocolate.
+- Turn on the heat to medium and stir in half of the remaining milk and stir to combine.

-- Continue stirring until the mixture is hot and almost, but not quite rumbling.
+- Continue stirring until the mixture is hot and steaming, but not bubbling.